17 / 05 / 2022

 2. Many small charities don’t look small at all.

-3. Relationships matter whatever the size of organisation, but in small charities the people are truly the lifeblood of the organisation.
+3. Relationships matter whatever the size of the organisation, but in small charities, the people are truly the lifeblood of the organisation.